gongdf12/asyncddp/README.rst

 Using Asyncddp With Jupyter Notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 BlueFog is able to run interactively with Jupyter Notebook.
-Please check out our `hello world notebook <https://github.com/Bluefog-Lib/bluefog/blob/master/examples/interactive_bluefog_helloworld.ipynb>`_ or other notebooks in the example folder to start.
+Please check out  `hello world notebook <https://github.com/Bluefog-Lib/bluefog/blob/master/examples/interactive_bluefog_helloworld.ipynb>`_ or other notebooks in the example folder to start.

 Interactive BlueFog is great for research and algorithmic experiments.
 For large-scale machine learning problems, we recommend using BlueFog with a script.